 - $6.5 billion in assets under management

 - Net Worth Tracker

 - Cash Flow Tool

 - Retirement Planner

 What Is Personal Capital?

-While reading this Personal Capital review, it helps to think of the company as two separate units – free financial tools and wealth management services.
+While reading this Personal Capital review, it helps to think of the company as two separate units – free financial tools on one side and wealth management services on the other.

 Personal Capital offers a robust suite of free financial tools to anybody who registers with a free account.
-In addition to supplying a budget management solution, these tools provide various insights into your investments and overall financial standing.
+The tools provide various insights into your investments and overall financial standing.
 We’ll cover each of these tools in more depth below.

 Additionally, Personal Capital offers fee-based wealth management services to investors.
 You are under no obligation to sign up for these services, even if you use their free tools.